samvimes01/crud-ts-react-node/README.md

 - In dev environment you can seed tables with `npm run seed`

 - Now you can access application at [http://localhost:3000](http://localhost:3000) (api is running at [http://localhost:5000](http://localhost:5000))

+### In the root folder you can find a Postman json collection to import and test.
+First Sign In (and retrieve jwt token, than use other endpoints)